 Studies show that retail therapy has a real effect on our happiness

-We've all felt it: a dull day, a tedious routine, a saturated mind... and suddenly, you see a bag that whispers "buy me."
+We've all felt it: a gray day, a heavy routine, an overwhelmed mind... and suddenly, you see a handbag that whispers "buy me."
 It's not just a whim: there's science behind it.

 Retail therapy (shopping to feel better) has been the subject of studies that show real emotional effects.
-And at Ferent Bags , we believe that this moment of choosing can become a small, conscious act of self-gift.
+And at Ferent Bags, we believe that the moment of choosing can become a small act of conscious self-gifting.

-A study titled “The Benefits of Retail Therapy: Making Purchase Decisions Reduces Residual Sadness” explored how making purchasing decisions (real or hypothetical) can reduce that persistent sadness that doesn't go away easily.
-The idea is that when you're sad, you feel out of control , and making a choice—even a small one—gives you back some of that control.
+A study titled “The Benefits of Retail Therapy: Making Purchase Decisions Reduces Residual Sadness” explored how making purchase decisions (real or hypothetical) can reduce that persistent sadness that doesn't go away so easily.
+The idea is that when you're sad, you feel like you don't control what happens to you, and choosing something—even if it's small—gives you back some of that control.

-The interesting thing: the effect works best for sadness , not for emotions like anger, because the latter are more closely tied to blaming others, not the environment.
+The interesting thing: the effect works better for sadness, not for emotions like anger, because the latter are more linked to blaming others, not the environment.

 Shopping as emotional compensation in times of stress

-During stressful events (e.g., the pandemic), some people resorted to so-called "compensatory consumption" or revenge consumption —luxury purchases as a way to cope emotionally.
-A study in South Korea shows that using luxury items in this context can boost self-esteem and subjective well-being.
+During stressful events (e.g., the pandemic), some people resorted to what is called “compensatory consumption” or revenge consumption, meaning luxury purchases as a way to emotionally cope.
+A study in South Korea shows that using luxury items in that context can boost self-esteem and subjective well-being.

-There are also more recent articles that describe retail therapy as a mechanism where emotion drives the purchase , but where it's not just the object that matters: the experience of choosing, the environment, the personalized attention... everything counts.
+There are also more recent articles that describe retail therapy as a mechanism where emotion drives the purchase, but where not only the object matters: the experience of choosing, the environment, personalized attention... it all adds up.

 Advantages and risks: the necessary balance

-It's not all about "shopping and happiness."
-Many experts warn that retail therapy works best when done mindfully.
-The benefits include improved mood, a sense of control, and distraction from discomfort.
+It's not all "shopping and happiness."
+Many experts warn that retail therapy works best when done consciously.
+Benefits include improved mood, a sense of control, and distraction from discomfort.

-But the risks are there: impulsive buying, guilt afterward… If it becomes a compulsive habit, it stops being therapy and becomes a problem (like compulsive buying disorder).
+But risks exist: impulsive purchases, guilt afterward...
+If it becomes a compulsive habit, it stops being therapy and becomes a problem (like compulsive buying disorder).

-Also, some research shows that simply anticipating a purchase (even before paying) can already have positive effects on mood, thanks to the release of dopamine, the pleasure hormone.
+Also, some research shows that the mere anticipation of a purchase (even before paying) can already have positive effects on mood, thanks to the release of dopamine, the pleasure hormone.

 -

-If you are aware of how much you can spend, you reduce that post-purchase remorse. -
+If you're aware of how much you can spend, you reduce that post-purchase remorse. -

 Make a "wish list"

-Wear what you love today; if you still love it tomorrow, it's probably worth it. -
+Put what you like today; if you still want it tomorrow, it's probably worth it. -

 Focus on quality, not quantity

-A well-made bag, made with good materials, will be a constant source of satisfaction. -
+A well-made handbag, with good materials, will be a constant source of satisfaction. -

 Also value anticipation

-Sometimes planning a purchase, comparing, and exploring also lifts your spirits.
-You don't need to finalize the expense immediately.
+Sometimes planning the purchase, comparing, exploring, also lifts the spirits.
+You don't need to complete the expense immediately.

-So you know, you're not just buying a bag... you're investing in your good mood. 😉
+So now you know, you're not just buying a handbag... you're investing in your good mood. 😉

 Leave a comment